datacrafts-io/gatsby-opinionated-starter/README.md

 ### _Very_ opinionated starter for Gatsby

-This is a complex boilerplate for [Gatsby](https://www.gatsbyjs.org/).
+This is a complex boilerplate for [Gatsby](https://www.gatsbyjs.org/) with conventional commits.

 Supports: